IN-SPIRE Grant Program

 • Expected results

-A NIH application-styled Specific Aims page is required.
-For instructions on how to write a Specific Aims page, please refer to https://www.biosciencewriters.com/nih-grant-applications-the-anatomy-of-a-specific-aims-page.aspx
+An NIH application-styled Specific Aims page is required.
+For suggestions on how to write a Specific Aims page, please refer to https://www.biosciencewriters.com/nih-grant-applications-the-anatomy-of-a-specific-aims-page.aspx

-The research plan is limited to 3 ($10K award) or 4 ($30K award) single-spaced pages (including figures and tables).
+The research plan is limited to 4 single-spaced pages (including figures and tables).

 The research plan should accomplish the following: (not in any particular order)